Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Summary and discussions

 \section{Summary and discussions}

-Motivated by the fact that ancestry genetic information is inherited by newborns and aids in their rapid learning of new knowledge through just a few instances, we propose \textit{Learngene} to condense the ancestry model into a compact information piece and initialize the lightweight descendant models to quickly adapt to target tasks in low-data regimes.
-To this end, the paper lists some technical issues and presents the corresponding solutions.
+Motivated by the fact that ancestral genetic information is inherited by newborns and aids in their rapid learning of new knowledge through just a few instances, we propose \textit{Learngene} to condense the ancestry model into a compact information piece and initialize the lightweight descendant models to quickly adapt to target tasks in low-data regimes.
+To this end, our paper lists some technical issues and presents the corresponding solutions.
 Experimental results show clear advantages of the \textit{Learngene}.

-Generally speaking, there are at least four scenarios where \textit{Learngene} could be helpful as follow: \begin{itemize} \item [1)] \textit{Learngene} initializes different descendant models on the target tasks, as illustrated in this paper.
+Generally speaking, there are at least four scenarios where \textit{Learngene} could be helpful as follows: \begin{itemize} \item [1)] \textit{Learngene} initializes different descendant models on the target tasks of diverse domains from the training domain of the ancestry model, as illustrated in this paper.

-\item [2)] In a practical scene, each client might not need the substantial resource to collect data, construct their own models, and build/rent a computing center.
-The training of the ancestry model is only performed at a few model vendors (\eg well-funded corporations), while clients (\eg some middle or small-size companies or academic research groups) for the specific target tasks only need to purchase a \textbf{learngene} to initialize their own models with a few samples.
-Neither the vendors nor the clients can infer the sensitive technical details like the model architecture or the training data~\cite{chakraborty2018adversarial, balle2022reconstructing}, thereby protecting the rights of both the owner of the ancestry model and the descendant model.
-In privacy-sensitive industries, \textit{Learngene} might be a candidate technology.
+\item [2)] In practical applications, clients can avoid resource-intensive tasks like data collection, model building, and infrastructure development.
+They simply need to obtain a learngene to initialize their models with a few samples.
+This not only protects the intellectual property of the model owners but also presents an appealing solution for privacy-conscious industries.